Skip to Content

 Why Is Medical Malpractice Commonly Associated with Cerebral Palsy?

-Medical malpractice often leads to cerebral palsy when mistakes occur before or during birth.
+Medical malpractice can contribute to cerebral palsy when mistakes occur before or during birth.
 Mistakes can include failing to recognize fetal distress, mishandling delivery complications, or delaying crucial interventions.
 By focusing on these critical steps, our team advocates for families looking for answers and accountability in challenging situations.

 Our Settlements & Verdicts